AJK President Calls For Holding India Accountable For War Crimes - UrduPoint

 AJK President Calls For Holding India Accountable For War Crimes

-Azad Jammu and Kashmir (AJK) President Sardar Masood Khan Tuesday said, if the current world order, impartially and non-selectively, pursued international rule of law, instead of realpolitik, Indians responsible for crimes against humanity would be in the dock in an international tribunal like the Nazi officials were after World War-II.
+The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has said if our current world order, impartially and non-selectively, pursued international rule of law, instead of realpolitik, Indian officials responsible for crimes against humanity would be in the dock in an international tribunal like the Nazi officials were after World War-II

-MIRPUR (UrduPoint / Pakistan Point News - 18th Aug, 2020 ): Azad Jammu and Kashmir (AJK) President Sardar Masood Khan Tuesday said, if the current world order, impartially and non-selectively, pursued international rule of law, instead of realpolitik, Indians responsible for crimes against humanity would be in the dock in an international tribunal like the Nazi officials were after World War-II.
+MUZAFFARABAD (UrduPoint / Pakistan Point News - 19th Aug, 2020) The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has said if our current world order, impartially and non-selectively, pursued international rule of law, instead of realpolitik, Indian officials responsible for crimes against humanity would be in the dock in an international tribunal like the Nazi officials were after World War-II.

 “There is a long list of India’s crimes against humanity in IIOJ&K, but the most despicable and culpable amongst them are genocide, systemic ethnic cleansing, war crimes against non-combatants, and the use of excessive force without respecting the principles of distinction, precaution and proportionality, under the false pretext of fighting terrorism,” he said.

 Masood Khan stated this in an article published in a monthly magazine.
-He said that whatever the Indian government has done to the Kashmiris especially in the past year (and before) is a flagrant violation of international law, the Fourth Geneva Convention, international humanitarian law in general, and the UN Security Council resolutions on Kashmir in particular, AJK President office told media Tuesday evening.
+He said that whatever the Indian government has done to the Kashmiris especially in the past year (and before) is a flagrant violation of international law, the Fourth Geneva Convention, international humanitarian law in general, and the UN Security Council resolutions on Kashmir in particular.

-"All the "lawless" laws applied in IIOJ&K and actions taken thereby India, are modeled on Nazism and fascism," he asserted and added that the Bharatiya Janata Party (BJP) was not authorized to take these illegal measures, because the territory had been declared disputed decades ago by the United Nations Security Council.
+“All the “lawless” laws applied in IIOJ&K and actions taken thereby India are modelled on Nazism and fascism,” he asserted and added that the Bharatiya Janata Party (BJP) was not authorised to take these illegal measures, because the territory had been declared disputed decades ago by the United Nations Security Council.

 He said that the future of the disputed region is yet to be determined by the people of Jammu and Kashmir in an UN-supervised referendum.
 Although India had tried all the tricks in its repertoire to annex the territory, it had failed in its mission because till August 5, 2019, after the passage of 72 years of the independence of Pakistan and India, the vales and hills of Kashmir resounded with the slogans of Azadi (freedom) and self-determination.